1imo/Linney-Hardware-Checkout/README.md

 I did it, I was sat there just thinking, not touching it.
 How on earth can overflow:hidden just fix everything?
 Like it did way more than it should I cannot lie.
 I even doubled the placeholder description - works exactly as I imagined it to.

 Sometimes even CSS can surprise me and keep me on my toes.

+Hit Designer's Block atempting to design the last 2 pages (Organisation Page and the Profile Page).
+Moved onto responsiveness in the mean time.
+The side menu looks atrocious on smaller screens, but Imma keep going with the flow for now.
+Simple page responsiveness is almost completed.:wq